0xAWES0ME/0xAWES0ME.github.io/_posts/2014-07-26-stego75-pwnium.md

 We came in first place!.

-There have been multiple requests for a writeup for Stego75 and there weren't any yet (and Joey was getting pushy about me writing this already) so here i is.
+There have been multiple requests for a writeup for Stego75 and there weren't any yet (and Joey was getting pushy about me writing this already) so here it is.

 ## Le Challenge